I’m a homegrown Southern woman who loves to drink a tasty mint julep.

-One day, it was really hot outside.
-I set up the pool benches and the big umbrella we have while I waited for him.
+One day, it was boiling outside.
+I set up the pool benches and the big umbrella we had while I waited for him.
 My husband came out of the house with two jars on a tray.
-I basically jumped and clapped when I saw what he was carrying.
+I jumped and clapped when I saw what he was carrying.

 |Prep time||Cook time||Ready in||Yields|

 - 8 ounces citrus-flavored rum, I like Bacardi limon

 - 1 cup sugar